Gohostieee/rifas/convex/context.md

 ### Admin Queries (`convex/admin.ts`)
 - **`getAllRifas`** - Returns all rifas with image URLs converted
 - **`getBoletos`** - Paginated query for ticket purchases
+  - Supports optional `rifaId` filter to show boletos for a specific rifa
+  - Automatically sorts winners to the top, then by creation time (newest first)
+  - Includes rifa title information in results
+- **`getBoletosByRifa`** - Helper query to get all boletos for a specific rifa (used by actions)
+- **`getRifaById`** - Helper query to get a rifa by ID (used by actions)
 - **`getStorageUrl`** - Converts storage ID to URL
 - **`generateUploadUrl`** - Action to generate upload URL for file storage